Resolving the phase of a Dirac topological state via interferometric photoemission: Methods

 The dataset used for phase reconstructions (data displayed in: Fig.~\ref{fig:Interf_vs_matE}, Fig.~\ref{fig:CD_sum}(a-f), Fig.~\ref{fig:4_phase}(a-b) and Fig.~\ref{fig:bands}(a)) was measured with LE pulse duration of 130 fs, with an overall cross-correlation time resolution of 147 fs.
 The pump-probe delay of $\Delta t=+70$ fs was chosen according to the time delay where the intensity at the LE resonance ($E-E_\mathrm{F}=1.55$~eV) is maximal.
-Similarly, the CD data for LE=3.53~eV (Fig.~\ref{fig:CD_sum}) is measured at the delay where the signal at $E-E_\mathrm{F}=1.8$~eV (resonance position) is maximal (pulse duration of 85 fs and $\Delta t=20$~fs).
+Time-dependent measurements show that the interference contribution remains significant throughout the pulse-overlap region and that the reconstructed phase is unchanged, within experimental resolution, between zero delay and the signal maximum (Supplementary Section \ref{SM:time_dependence}).
+Similarly, the CD data for LE=3.51~eV (Fig.~\ref{fig:CD_sum}) is measured at the delay where the signal at $E-E_\mathrm{F}=1.8$~eV (resonance position) is maximal (pulse duration of 70 fs and $\Delta t=20$~fs).

 The spectrum of Fig. \ref{fig:1}(d) is at $\Delta t=-25$ fs, chosen so that both the IPS and intermediate states of QP1 are clearly visible.